h4mz411y/Movies-Library/README.md

 ## Project Features
 * collect movies  data and display it to the user
 * Add to DataBase
-* Get information from DataBase
+* Get Information from DataBase
+* Update Information inside the DataBase
+* Delet Information from the DataBase